blumareks/2017-swift-sv/README.md

 ## preparation
 Please start by signing up for Bluemix: [Bluemix.net](http://bluemix.net) (the access to the services for a trial account is free of charge for 30 days for development purposes only).

-Download CLI for Cloudfoundry - [CF CLI](https://github.com/cloudfoundry/cli/releases)
+Download CLI for Cloudfoundry - [CF CLI](https://github.com/cloudfoundry/cli/releases) You run this command on your computer to interact with apps you are creating in the IBM Bluemix Cloud.

 ## first steps with Swift on the Server
 Check out the [Swift sandbox](https://swift.sandbox.bluemix.net/)

-## Check out the package catalog: https://packagecatalog.com/
+## Check out the [Swift Package Catalog] (https://packagecatalog.com/)

 ## (optional) local Swift Server (IBM Kitura)
 If you have a Mac with the Xcode 8.3.+ follow this: [kitura.io](http://www.kitura.io/)